elamaran619/amazon-quicksight-user-guide/doc_source/filtering-visual-data.md

 Each filter applies only to a single field\.
 You can apply filters to both regular and calculated fields\.

-If you create multiple filters, all top level filters apply together using AND\.
-If you group filters by adding them inside a top level filter, the filters in the group apply using OR\.
+If you create multiple filters, all top\-level filters apply together using AND\.
+If you group filters by adding them inside a top\-level filter, the filters in the group apply using OR\.

 Amazon QuickSight applies all of the enabled filters to the field\.
 For example, if there is one filter of `state = WA` and another filter of `sales >= 500`, then the data set only contains records that meet both of those criteria\.
 If you disable one of these, only one filter applies\.